c3lang/c3-web/docs/language-fundamentals/basic-types-and-values.md

 This means that the actual value depends on the [endianness](https://en.wikipedia.org/wiki/Endianness) of the target.

-- 2 character literals, e.g. `'C3'`, would convert to an ushort.
+- 2 character literals, e.g. `'C3'`, would convert to a ushort.
-- 4 character literals, e.g. `'TEST'`, converts to an uint.
+- 4 character literals, e.g. `'TEST'`, converts to a uint.
-- 8 character literals, e.g. `'FOOBAR11'` converts to an ulong.
+- 8 character literals, e.g. `'FOOBAR11'` converts to a ulong.

 The 4 character literals correspond to the layout of [FourCC](https://en.wikipedia.org/wiki/FourCC) codes.
 It will also correctly arrange unicode characters in memory.
 E.g. `Char32 smiley = '\u1F603'`